infinum/eightshift-docs/website/docs/basics/helpers-javascript.md

 Create responsive selectors used for responsive attributes.

+Useful if you want to show how the responsive behavior looks in the editor.

 * @param array   items        Array of breakpoints.
 * @param string  selector     Selector for this breakpoint.
 * @param string  parent       Parent block selector.